 Dextrocardia with associated heart abnormalities

 In addition to dextrocardia your child may have abnormalities like:

 - Arteries connected to the wrong spots in the heart

 - Ventricular septal defect (hole in the heart)

 - Poorly formed or missing walls separating the four chambers of the heart

 What are the signs and symptoms of Pediatric Dextrocardia?

-- Bluish skin or lips from lack of oxygen
+- Bluish skin

-- Failure to grow
+- Growth problems or failure to grow

-What are the causes of Pediatric Dextrocardia?
+What causes Pediatric Dextrocardia?